EvilBit-Labs/OPNsense-config-faker/README.md

 ## Project Background

-This tool is based on the original work by Stefan Reichhard and the nett-media team, enhanced with modern Python practices and integrated functionality.
+This tool is based on the original work by Stefan Reichhard and the nett-media team, enhanced with modern Rust practices and integrated functionality.
 It maintains compatibility with OPNsense while adding realistic data generation capabilities.

 ## Roadmap